 Application forms for the 2019 - 2020 year will be available on February 1, 2019.

-The residency offers sub-internships and clinical electives in family medicine primarily for fourth-year medical students.
-Rotations last four weeks.
-Applicants must have completed their third-year family medicine clerkships prior to beginning their rotations at Idaho State University.
-Third-year Clinical Outpatient Elective rotations are limited to student applicants from the University of Washington and University of Utah only.
+ISU FMR offers sub-internships and clinical electives in family medicine primarily for 4th-year medical students.
+Rotations last 4 weeks in a combination of 2 weeks inpatient and 2 weeks outpatient experiences.
+Applicants must have completed their 3rd-year family medicine clerkships prior to beginning their rotations at Idaho State University.
+Third-year elective rotations are limited to student applicants from the University of Washington only.

 Rotation slots are typically reserved for current medical students who are licensable in the State of Idaho, who have a strong interest in family medicine, and who would like to interview for a spot in residency.
 Students should complete the on-line application to be considered.